 Whilst on the beach, you could speak to any of the locals with glass bottom boats.
 They will take you on an hours excursion to the Blue Bay reef where you can snorkel and really enjoy the underwater marvels this marine park has to offer.

-Blue Safari is one of the island’s most popular tour and adventure companies.
-They offer a variety of excursions and adventures for tourists.
+Blue Safari is one of the island’s most popular underwater tour and adventure companies with a wide variety of excursions to choose from.

 Take a submarine tour through the tropical Mauritian waters, diving 35 metres down under.
 These submarines can only hold a maximum of 10 people, ensuring that you are offered an intimate and personalised adventure.
 The tour is lead by an experienced guide that will offer you an educational tour of the vast coral and marine species.

 Blue Safari also offers underwater lunches in these submarines, which makes for a unique date or an awesome adventure with friends.

 Sub scooters are basically really exciting underwater motorbikes, which you can use to glide through the water, on your own or in tandem.
 You will have a complete 360° view of the marine life that calls these gorgeous waters home and for a short while, feel like you’re living in a futuristic underwater universe.

 Keep your head above water with a sea kayak tour through I’le D’ambre, which translates to Amber Island.
 This is the perfect excursion for groups of family or friends, who enjoy a good mix of exercise and relaxation.